jcu-eresearch/vecnet/geoblacklight-blog-post.md

 We could learn from their experience and benefit from design work done by a talented team and company.
 Our final proposal was iteratively formed by getting feedback from VecNET librarians on designs based around three main principles derived from AirBnB.
 We wanted search to be as simple as possible and have a natural flow from the top of the page downwards.
 We wanted a big friendly map that encouraged interaction and discovery of spatial data within.
+A well designed map could easily display information about where papers were from.
+Any user or scientist could easily search for papers from a particular country or region using a map instead of time consuming filters.

 [ vecnet proposal slide ]